esphome/esphome-docs/components/lvgl.rst

 Newline characters are handled automatically by the label widget.
 You can use ``\n`` to make a line break.
 For example: ``line1\nline2\n\nline4``.
 TODO

+**Specific actions:**

+``lvgl.label.update`` :ref:`action <config-action>` updates the widget styles and properties specified in the specific options above, similarly to way :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 Example: